WojtusMientus/PING-PONG/README.md

 Implement "Best of" series options (1, 3, or 5 games) to enhance competitive play and determine the ultimate winner in a series of matches.

+## Disclaimer

+This project is inspired by the very popular arcade game Pong (1972) by Atari.
+It is created solely for learning and portfolio purposes.
+I have no intention of profiting from this project or capitalizing on someone else's success.

 ## Getting Started

-To play **PING PONG!**, simply go to may portfolio page and download the game.
+To play **PING PONG!**, simply [insert instructions on how to download/install or run your game].